rust-stuco/lectures/week4/slides.md

 # Vectors and Ownership

 Vectors own all of their contained elements.
-To insert an owned value into a vector, it must be moved—i.e. ownership must be forfeit.
+To insert an owned value, it must be moved into the vector—i.e. ownership must be forfeit.

 ```rust
 let mut v = vec![String::from("rust"), String::from("is")];